TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

    gpg: Signature made Tue 16 Feb 2016 12:24:13 PM CET using RSA key ID 59BC94C4
    gpg: Can't check signature: public key not found

-The warning means, that the public key ``59BC94C4`` is not yet available on the local system and cannot be used to validate the signature.
+The warning means that the public key ``59BC94C4`` is not yet available on the local system and cannot be used to validate the signature.
 The public key can be obtained by any key server - a popular one is `pgpkeys.mit.edu`_.